roselynle/django-library-app/README.md

 ## Wins & Challenges

 ### Wins
--  Creating a Django app
+-  Created a Django app which has a database and utilises user authentication
+-  Managed to write some tests and get them to pass

 ### Challenges
--  Implementing the logic wherby a book can be returned if it is on loan by the current User.
+-  Implementing the logic whereby a book can be returned if it is on loan by the current user.
 This was later solved by using an if else statement in the views file
+-  Initial difficulties with understanding the Django flow and getting the html templates to load

 ## Bugs

 -  No known bugs